-- Collect and account for all exam materials before dismissal - Ensure that students have properly identified their exam materials (with AP number labels, etc.). - Dismiss students, making sure they do not take any exam materials from the room. - Return exam materials to secure storage. - ▶ Return the seating chart to the AP Coordinator.
+- Collect and account for all exam materials before dismissal. - Ensure that students have properly identified their exam materials (with AP number labels, etc.). - Dismiss students, making sure they do not take any exam materials from the room. - Return the seating chart to the AP Coordinator. - Return all exam materials to secure storage.